CMSgov/dpc-static-site/common/docsV2.md

   </a>
 </div>

-**The following instructions are to be completed via the JWT Tool downloaded onto your personal computer.** You must have internet access in order for this tool to use its cryptography library.
+You must have internet access for the JWT tool to work.
 To ensure your private key and JWT remain confidential, information will not be sent over the network.

+Please complete the following instructions via the JWT Tool downloaded onto your personal computer:
 1. Input your Private Key.

 2. Input your Client Token.